rsingel/contextly-plugin-wordpress/readme.txt

 == Changelog ==

+= 1.1.2 =

+- Fix for bug where apostrophes in tags or categories prevented recommendations from displaying
+- Small CSS updates to handle edge cases

 = 1.1.1 =

 - Fixed a bug where pots with quote marks in the title would not have a recommendation display